“I really didn’t believe it could happen in Lebanon – or anywhere”

 In the hours after the explosion, the Lebanese Red Cross sent all of its emergency medical support staff to the scene, with more than 75 ambulances and 375 medical responders rushing to help evacuate and treat the injured.
 Many people had to be taken to hospitals outside of Beirut.

-Alongside these emergency medical services, the Red Cross is continuing its coronavirus response and providing shelters, food and medication for people who have been left homeless by the blast.
+The Red Cross is continuing its Covid-19 response and providing support for people who were left homeless by the blast.

-The British Red Cross has released £250,000 to support the Lebanese Red Cross’s efforts, and has launched the Beirut Emergency Appeal, to raise further funds towards efforts in the aftermath of the explosion.
+Last year, the British Red Cross released £250,000 to support the Lebanese Red Cross’s efforts, and launched the Beirut Emergency Appeal, to raise further funds towards efforts in the aftermath of the explosion.

 “Whatever people can do to help, I would be grateful,” said Tala.
 “Even if they cannot donate, please circulate the link.
 The role of the Red Cross and the importance of them in the country is beyond words.”